 The DLL must be enabled for normal operation.
 DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation.
 (When the device exits self refresh mode, the DLL is enabled automatically.)
-Any time the DLL is enabled, a DLL Reset and 200 clock cycles with CKE HIGH must occur before a READ command can be issued.
+Any time the DLL is enabled, 200 clock cycles at CKE HIGH must occur before a READ command can be issued.